WorkSafe Victoria Changes

 1. WorkCover is also likely to offer a 5% discount for businesses that pay their 2014/15 premium by 1 August 2014.

-2. WorkSafe Victoria will is now known as Victorian WorkCover Authority (VWA).
-The important work that VWA does across Victoria is much broader than just safety, so using their legal name – VWA – they believe better reflects all areas of VWA’s business.
+2. The important work that VWA does across Victoria is much broader than just safety, so using their legal name – VWA – they believe better reflects all areas of VWA’s business.
 Read more here